aluinn/aluinn/README.md

 **UCL History & Philosophy of Science student | Pursuing a career in finance and technology**

 I'm interested in how technology shapes knowledge, markets and society.
-My studies develop my ability to evaluate evidence, analyse complex ideas and communicate clearly—skills I'm keen to apply in finance and technology.

 I'm learning Python and building a portfolio spanning financial analysis, technology projects and independent research.
 I have hands-on experience with drone projects and an interest in combining hardware and software.